chenyangfinance/FinanceJournal/README.md

 I post the coding I used to crawl the journal abstracts.

 Content.
-1. jae_test.py
-Journal of Accounting and Economics
+1. jae_test.py for Journal of Accounting and Economics